Using Alfred to Quickly Open Workspaces

 I use VS Code for almost all of my development.
 It allows me to save folders and their custom settings to workspace files.

-Alfred is a macOS program which serves as a launcher, clipboard manager, finder, and much more.
-In this case, I want to use Alfred as a way to quickly, interactively choose a VS Code workspace to open.
+Alfred is a macOS program serving as a launcher, clipboard manager, finder, and more.
+In this case, I want to use Alfred to quickly and interactively choose a VS Code workspace to be open.

 Required Structure

-Alfred’s Script Filters allow us to search a dynamic list for some item, and then do something with that item.
+Alfred’s Script Filters allow us to search a dynamic list for some item and then do something with that item.
 The documentation then links to the Script Filter JSON format.
-We’re going to create a script (binary) that outputs all discovered workspaces in the required format.
+We will create a script (binary) that outputs all discovered workspaces in the required format.

 Code